 There’s a bit of healing, positivity and self belief which is something I had to find in myself

 On one track ‘Ready’, St John sings that all she’s ever wanted to do in life is sing, something she confirms is true to life.
 That autobiographical approach flows through the album, with a spiritual and positive message to be found.
 From the intro track ‘Grow’, which features a choir of ‘pledgers’, young and old, that upbeat outlook is immediately obvious.
 St John’s own motivation to pursue her music career came from a serious car accident a number of years ago.
+Here is the fantastic read on spiritual and psychic help that one can get.

 “All of a sudden I was faced with a life or death situation and I vowed that if I got out of it then I would commit myself more.
 It’s hard to explain it because it was quite a spiritual experience but I haven’t looked back since.
 It liberated me from all the things that held me back over the years when I wasn’t singing my own songs because I didn’t think I was good enough.
 I was too concerned with what everybody else would think of it and then all of a sudden I thought I just had to do this for me.
 That experience liberated me from all the fears and insecurities I had.”